-You can also grow the plant from a stem cutting.
-Simply cut the 4-5 inches long stem from the plant and put it in a pot.
+You can also grow a jade plant from a stem cutting.
+Simply cut the 4 to 6 inches long stem from the plant and put it in a pot.
 For more information on succulent propagation, click here.

 Best Pot Size for Jade Plant

-As it’s a slow-growing plant, you can start a new one in a 4 or 6 inches pot.
-The size of the pot should be in a way that it keeps the plant slightly root bound, and then re-pot it in one size bigger pot, once the plant outgrows your current container.
+As it’s a slow-growing plant, you can start a small and young plant in a 4 to 6 inches pot.
+The size of the pot should be in a way that it keeps the plant slightly root bound, and then re-pot it in one size bigger pot once the plant outgrows your current container.

 Requirements for Growing Jade Plant Indoors

 Keep this drought-tolerant plant in a bright shade in your home.
 A spot in your room that gets indirect light is the best place.
 And your jade plant will love it if the space receives direct sun in the morning or evening.

 Note: To prevent leaf scorching, don’t expose your indoor jade to the full sun suddenly without acclimatization.

 It must be well-draining as excessive moisture leads to rot.
 Use a succulent or cactus mix with slightly acidic to neutral pH–you can also mix some perlite, coconut coir, or styrofoam balls in it.

-If you’re using a regular potting mix, make a combination of two parts soil, one part coarse sand, one part perlite with some bone meal to make it more potent.
+If you’re using a regular potting mix, make a combination of two parts soil, one part coarse sand, and one part perlite with some bone meal to make it more potent.

 Watering your indoor jade plant is not complicated but tricky.
 It should never be too much and never too little.
 Always water thoroughly but wait until the soil becomes dry before watering.

 During winter and wet weather, be extra cautious and reduce watering.
 The plant will show blisters on its leaves if overwatered.
-If you notice them appearing, it’s time to cut down watering.
+If you notice them appearing, it’s time to cut down on watering.